 Is the information redundant?
 (Are they repeated copies of the content?)

-How much time is needed to go through the resource? (e.g. length of a video.)
+How much time is needed to go through the resource? (e.g., length of a video.)

 What is the monetary cost?
-(Is it free? the price?)
+(Is it free?
+What is the price?)

-How many positive feedback?
+How many positive feedbacks?
 (Do other users find the resource useful?)

-To answer the above questions the methods to measure the value of resources in business field as discussed in Section 2.4, we define the value of learning resources, based on 6 characteristics: , , , , and .
+To answer the above questions, with inspiration from the methods to measure the value of resources in the business field as discussed in Section 2.4, we define the value of learning resources, based on 6 characteristics: reliability, practicality, suitability, popularity, feedback and cost.

-These 6 characteristics are used to determine whether a learning resource is reliable and high-quality learning resource.
-As shown in 3, the 6 characteristics are used to evaluate the value of resources, light blue color dynamic characteristic and gray static characteristics.
-Dynamic are generated dynamically during searching and ranking operations, based on input keywords, while the characteristics are stored in the database statically.
+These 6 characteristics are used to determine whether a learning resource is reliable and a high-quality learning resource.
+As shown in Fig. 3, the 6 characteristics are used to evaluate the value of resources, with the light blue color representing a dynamic characteristic and a gray color representing static characteristics.
+Dynamic characteristics are generated dynamically during searching and ranking operations, based on input keywords, while the static characteristics are stored in the database statically.
 “Static” is not “constant”.
-It means a characteristic is only changed when attribute of resource is changed, such as feedback, cost, etc. Dynamic characteristics are generated in real time.
+It means a characteristic is only changed when an attribute of a resource is changed, such as feedback, cost, etc. Dynamic characteristics are generated in real time.